kubernetes-sigs/gateway-api/geps/gep-4359/index.md

 In other words, any pattern (and replacement) must implement Gateway API Regex syntax and semantics, but implementations can support additional syntax and semantics as well.

+An unfortunate consequence of this API is that there is no way for users to programatically verify whether their regexes fall under this GEP.
+There is an implicit line between standard and implementation-specific behavior configuration.
+That said, this proposal is still an improvement over our current state of `RegularExpression` path matches, which are fully implementation specific and have no conformance tests.
+Further, tools like regex101.com make it easy to check your regex across various implementation.

 ## Implementation and Support

-The most popular Regex engines are RE2 and PCRE.
+The most popular Regex engines in the networking world are RE2 and PCRE.

 | Proxy          | Engine         |
 |----------------|----------------|